 The College will release transcripts of academic records only upon the written request of the student.
-Transcripts may be ordered online at www.src.edu/transcripts for a fee of \$5.00 per copy and will be sent within approximately three business days.
+Transcripts may be ordered online for a fee of \$5.00 per copy and will be sent within approximately three business days.
 Telephone requests will not be honored.